 You don’t need to be a parent to know you don’t feed a newborn with a steak.
 Milk is what they need and will need for a little while.
 Eventually, they will eat pureed food, and then food with chunks in it and so forth until they can enjoy some tasty solid foods.

 As believers, we are just the same.
-When we come to know Jesus as our Lord and Savior, knowing of Christ’s ultimate sacrifice to get us right with God by grace through faith; it is a bomb dropped on the camp of the enemy.
+When we come to know Jesus as our Lord and Savior, knowing of Christ’s ultimate for our salvation is a bomb dropped on the camp of the enemy.
 We now belong to God, and we are born again.

 Growth Brings Change

-As we embrace the Word of God more and more, we become “transformed by the renewing of our minds.”
+When we delight more and more in God’s Word, we become “transformed by the renewing of our minds.”
 (Romans 12:2, NIV.)
 As we grow into the knowledge and likeness of Christ, we are able to eat better food, a.k.a. feast on deeper truths of God’s character, will and Kingdom.

 In 1 Corinthians 3:2–3, Paul tells the church, “I gave you milk, not solid food, for you were not yet ready for it.
 Indeed, you are still not ready.
 You are still worldly.
 For since there is jealousy and quarreling among you, are you not worldly?
 Are you not acting like mere humans?”

-Can you picture a nine-year-old with a baby bottle sucking on milk while the rest of the family is chewing on a steaming lasagna?
-How about the father of a family (leader) fussing over his sweet potato puree (details) while his children (spiritual children) cut their meat (dig deep into God’s Word) and chew politely (are Christlike) at the table?
+Can you picture the father of a family (leader) fussing over his sweet potato puree (details) while his children (spiritual children) cut their meat (dig deep into God’s Word) and chew politely (are Christlike) at the table?

 Upgrade Your Meal

 It may be that we need to grow, but perhaps we also need to decide to set aside the baby food and go forward with our faith.
-I know how comfortable it is being spoon fed the pre-chewed Word of God by ministers.
+I know it is comfortable to be spoon fed the pre-chewed Word of God by ministers.
 You don’t have to try; you just have to show up.

-If you are not in such a position, or if you’ve stayed there a little too long, you must know that upgrading your meal will only benefit you.
+If that’s not your case, or if you’ve stayed there a little too long, you must upgrade your nutritional approach.
 It will bring you what you truly need to grow as a believer.
-Stop being spoon-fed only and start preparing your own meals.
+Refuse spoon-feeding and start preparing your own meals.

 Recipe and Nutrition

-Truth is, if you remain on milk, after a while you will get bored.
-If you don’t go deeper with God, you might even be under the impression that what you know or have lived through is all there is to it.
-If walking with God loses its appeal, it is only natural to turn to something else after a while.
-Don’t be fooled.
-Eternity itself isn’t long enough to discover the infinite and beautiful nature of the Most High God.
+Truth is, remaining on milk will be boring after a while.
+If you don’t go deeper with God, you might even be under the impression that what you know all there is to it.
+If walking with God loses its appeal, it is only natural to turn to something else eventually.
+Know this: eternity isn’t long enough for us to discover the infinite and beautiful nature of the Most High God.

 I have found out some years ago that sitting under sound biblical teaching is not only great for growth but necessary.
 Some preachers will serve you milk, look for those who go deeper.
 I’m not saying quit your church, go on a quest for the next best thing.
 What I say is, attend Bible studies, take some time with a friend to dig together in the Word… Get out of your comfort zone and pray.
 God wants you to grow more than you do.